Handbrake

 Installation and settings

-Installing a handbrake for sim racing is quite simple, especially if the model works plug-and-play via USB.
+Installing a handbrake for sim racing is fairly straightforward, especially if the model is plug-and-play via USB.
 However, to maximize the experience, a few additional adjustments may be necessary.

-Make sure that the handbrake is securely attached to your sim racing cockpit.
-A poor attachment could affect accuracy and provide a less immersive experience.
+Make sure the handbrake is firmly attached to your vehicle. sim racing cockpit.
+Incorrect mounting could alter precision and provide a less immersive experience.

 Software adjustments